talissoncosta/talissoncosta.github.io/frontend-mentor/qr-code-component-main/README.md

 ### What I learned

-The second small project working with Tailwind CSS, now I see how it is powerful and how you get used to the sintax.
+The second small project working with Tailwind CSS, now I see how it is powerful and how you get used to the syntax.
 It just come on your mind and you just need to make it happen.

 ## Author